onedata/onedata-documentation/docs/intro.md

 ![image-onezone][]

-While currently each zone is an isolated, independent ecosystem, the future roadmap for Onedata is to build a decentralized (peer-to-peer) network between the zones to allow (optional) collaboration between different ecosystems.
+While currently each zone is an isolated, independent ecosystem, the future roadmap for Onedata is to build a decentralized, peer-to-peer network of zones to allow (optional) collaboration between different ecosystems.

 ## User interfaces